-we introduce the $\kappa$ -deformed spacetime noncommutativity and the angular Drinfeld twist to obtain the NC corrections to the RN black hole entropy.
-Our analysis in this section demonstrates that for the NC RN case, a logarithmic correction to the black hole entropy arises in the lowest order in WKB, which is one of the main results of this paper.
-In section 4 we discuss how to get obtain the entropy in the near Schwarzschild limit as the charge of the RN black hole tends to zero.
-Section 5 concludes the paper with some final remarks and an outlook.
+This paper is organized as follows.
+In section II we first briefly review the main steps of the brick-wall method [4, 5] and in IIA we highlight the the role of the near-horizon limit for obtaining the entropy of the the Schwarzschlid black hole within the same model.
+In section IIB we present the calculation for the entropy of the RN black hole with the charged probe.
+Section III deals with the NC corrections to the entropy of the RN black hole.
+Here we introduce the κ -deformed spacetime noncommutativity and the angular Drinfeld twist to obtain the NC corrections to the RN black hole entropy.
+Our analysis in this Section demonstrates that for the NC RN case, a logarithmic correction to the black hole entropy arises in the lowest order in WKB, which is one of the main results of this paper.
+In Section IV we discuss how to get obtain the entropy in the near Schwarzschild limit as the charge of the RN black hole tends to zero.
+Section V concludes the paper with some final remarks and an outlook.
 The paper also contain two appendices to augment the main text.

-Throughout the paper we are using the natural units where $k_B = \hbar = c = 1$ .
+Throughout the paper we are using the natural units where $k_B = \hbar = c = 1$.